Acid-Free/finance/README.md

 ## Summary
-Finance is a web app which you can manage stocks.
+Finance is a web app where you can manage stocks.
 It allows real time checking of stock prices, purchasing and selling stocks by utilizing IEX API.

 ## Technologies
 * Python (flask)